Caregiver for family member in California: Caring for elderly in your home

 Please use this month to show your appreciation and learn about caregiving and the issues caregivers face.
 If someone in your family receives home care by a family member, brainstorm ways to support the carer better.

 Becoming a carer for family members can be overwhelming.
-There can be a steep learning curve to figuring out a routine.
+It can cause marital issues that may require relationship counseling to resolve.
+There can be a steep learning curve to figuring out a routine that works for everyone in the household.
 Caregiving is a draining and all-consuming undertaking.
 It can take over your life and leave you feeling exhausted, isolated, and lonely.
 A few hours of respite can mean the world to a full-time caregiver.
 Another supportive action is to keep an eye out for signs of caregiver stress.

 You will be a part of caregiving sometime in your life if you haven't already.
 You may find yourself caring for an elderly family member, making caregiving decisions for a family member, caregiving for a spouse or partner, or close friend, or needing care yourself.